Proselytism

-Proselytism (/ˈprɒsəlᵻtɪzəm/) is the policy of attempting to convert people's religious or political beliefs.
+Proselytism (/ˈprɒsəlᵻtɪzəm/) is the policy of attempting to convert people's religious beliefs.
 Carrying out attempts to instill beliefs can be called proselytization.

-Sally Sledge discusses religious proselytization as the marketing of religious messages.
 Proselytism is illegal in some countries.
-Some draw distinctions between evangelism (or da‘wah in Islamic terminology) and proselytism, regarding proselytism as involuntary or coerced; the two terms can also be understood to merely be synonyms.
+Some draw distinctions between Christian evangelism and proselytism, regarding proselytism as involuntary or coerced; the two terms can also be understood to merely be synonyms.

 Etymology

 The English-language word proselytize derives from the Greek language prefix προσ- (pros-, "toward") and the verb ἔρχομαι (érchomai, "I come") in the form of προσήλυτος (prosélytos, "newcomer").
 Historically, in the Koine Greek Septuagint and New Testament, the word proselyte denoted a Gentile who was considering conversion to Judaism.
 Although the word proselytism originally referred to converting to Judaism (and earlier related to Gentiles such as God-fearers), it now implies an attempt of any religion or religious individuals to convert people to their belief.

 Arthur J. Serratelli, the Catholic Bishop of Paterson, New Jersey, observed that the meaning of the word proselytism has changed over time.

 [O]riginally, the Greek Septuagint translation of the Old Testament passed the word 'proselyte' into modern languages with a neutral meaning.
 It simply meant a convert, someone who changed his or her opinion or religion.
 And, proselytism meant the attempt to persuade someone to make such a change.
 But, today proselytism is almost universally seen as a sinister activity when it comes to religious beliefs.

 The World Council of Churches has indicated that, when used pejoratively, proselytism refers to attempts at conversion by "unjust means that violate the conscience of the human person", such as by coercion or bribery.